Blog

 Step 1: Set Measurable Goals

 Each business has a unique set of needs and circumstances.
 Assess your sales pipeline, and then decide what you want to achieve by using CPQ.
-This will help in the process of implementation.

 Some typical goals for CPQ include: